Mountain Bike Rides Around South Hampshire

 New Forest loop Show Map GPX Monster loop getting up my fitness up.
 I had forgotten how pleasant the Forest can be.
 Easy riding on firm, maintained paths for the most part, but I was pretty tired at the end but pleased to have clocked up so many miles.
 57 46 2030

 Walbury Hill Show Map GPX South-west of Newbury anti-clockwise.
-I wanted to try somewhere new, and as Walbury Hill is the highest point in southern England, it seemed a good idea.
-It started well enough, but sadly much of the ride was on byeways, which is a code word for "so heavily rutted by vehicles as to be almost unrideable".
-Good views, but too much pushing required to avoid falling into monster ruts.
-I'd planned longer but got fed up with the pushing and cut it short.
-If I come back this way again I will stick to bridleways.
+Walbury Hill is the highest point in southern England.
+Sadly much of the ride was on byeways, which is a code word for "so heavily rutted by vehicles as to be almost unrideable".
+Good views, but too much pushing required to avoid the ruts.
 20 16 2160

 Arundel Show Map GPX North of Arundel clockwise.
-I've done the South Downs Way bits of this before, but most was new.
 A definite for the summer as the view are fabulous.
-However much of it was muddy and very hard work today, particularly the low-lying sections near the river - it felt a lot harder than the stats suggest.
 The Roman road section (Stane Street) was a strange experience.
-Much of the raised road and flint sub-surface is clearly visible - it felt odd to be riding on the remains of the main London to Chichester highway.
-I wondered what stories have been lost forever in its 2000+ year history.
-This unexpected close brush with antiquity made the ride for me.
+Much of the raised road and flint sub-surface is clearly visible—it felt odd to be riding on the remains of the main London to Chichester highway.
+This unexpected brush with antiquity made the ride for me.
 16 14 2100

 Isle of Wight Show Map GPX Isle of Wight anti-clockwise.
 Most of this was taken from the long-gone "Isle of Wight extremists" cycling site.
-I took a day trip on the ferry as a foot passenger (bikes go free) just for a change of scene.
-The Island is very hilly, especially off-road and I was very tired at the end.
+The Island is very hilly, especially off-road.
 Good offroad scenery and cracking sea views in the south part.
 Not a technical ride, but a good day trip on a sunny day.
 42 31 4735

 Portable GPS units: why bother?